-“Parks and Recreation are critically important to the economic and environmental well-being of communities, and the physical and mental health of individuals,” Barbara Tulipane CEO of the National Parks and Recreation Association Mission
+“Parks and recreation are critically important to the economic and environmental well-being of communities, and the physical and mental health of individuals,” Barbara Tulipane CEO of the National Parks and Recreation Association Mission

 Friends of Sarasota County Parks, Inc. is a 501(c)3 volunteer lead organization committed to enhancing and supporting the extensive Sarasota County park system for the community and visitors to our area.
 During the past 13 years, the Friends have provided over 33,000 volunteer hours on County park projects and thousands of dollars in park enhancements/amenities.
-Recent major accomplishments include raising $60,000 towards the renovation of the Phillippe Park historic farmhouse through the operation of a farmer’s market, a paver donation program at Siesta Key Beach ($52,000), raised $72,000 to help fund a feasibility study for the extension of the Legacy Trail and the startup funds ($49,000) for Shade Is Good: Helping to Fight Skin Cancer, a social enterprise that will sell UV protection and hydration products.
+Recent major accomplishments include raising $297,000 towards the renovation of the Keith farmhouse in Phillippi Estate Park through the operation of a farmer’s market, a paver donation program at Siesta Key Beach ($108,000), and raised $72,000 to help fund a feasibility study for the extension of the Legacy Trail.

 UF/IFAS Master Gardener Volunteers of Sarasota County (MGVs) are individuals who have received University of Florida-designed training to become volunteer educators in the Horticulture Program.
 A Master Gardener Volunteer (MGV) educates and provides research-based information to Floridians about gardening, environmental horticulture, and pest management.
 This hands-on outreach program provides education that helps residents create landscapes with minimal negative environmental impact –true Florida-friendly landscapes